 Make Professional Cakes with one Awesome Tip

 Do you ever wonder why your cakes may not look the same way professional cakes look?
-When I first started decorating cakes I would spend hours piping and smoothing the buttercream frosting but it never ended up looking the same as professional cakes.
-I knew I had the techniques because I could make the same flowers with royal icing but the buttercream seemed to just kinda look a little lifeless.
+When I first started decorating cakes I would spend hours working with the icing so it would look smooth.
+No matter what I did it never ended up looking the same as professional cakes.
+I knew how to make the flowers with royal icing, but the buttercream seemed to look a little lifeless.
 This was really disappointing!

 How to Make Professional Cakes: